jhugon/hmumuToyAnalysis/README.md

 Instructions
 ============

 Log on to melrose.
-Create your own scratch directory: /raid/raid8/<username>
+Create your own scratch directory: /raid/raid8/<username>, and move into it.

+You will need a working copy of ROOT to analyze Ntuples.
+The easiest way to get one is to create a CMSSW release, move into it and setup your environment.

+    cmsrel CMSSW_5_3_9
+    cd CMSSW_5_3_9
+    cmsenv

+Now you should be able to type the root command and get a working prompt, if so you can continue to setup the anlaysis package.

-Move to that directory, and clone this git repository:
+First, clone this git repository:

     git clone https://github.com/jhugon/hmumuToyAnalysis.git